rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 weight: 10
 ---

-## Install your own server using a simple to run install script
+## Install your own server as systemd service using a simple to run install script
 Script is hosted on [Techahold](https://github.com/techahold/rustdeskinstall) and supported on our [Discord](https://discord.com/invite/nDceKgxnkV).

 Currently the script will download and setup the Relay and Signal Servers (hbbr and hbbs), generate configs and host them on a password protected web page for simple deployment to clients.